 - Take lock on a replica on each node

 - Copy data files to the backup server

 - Start config servers

-Apart from the complexity of backup process, mongodump tool has some more limitations:
+Apart from the complexity of the backup process, mongodump tool has some more limitations:

 - Mongodump does not support incremental backup.
-MongoDB suggest using file system level snapshot functionality to take incremental backups hence your ability to backup mongodb depends on the capability of underlying file system.
+MongoDB suggests using file system level snapshot functionality to take incremental backups hence your ability to backup mongodb depends on the capability of underlying file system.

 - Mongodump based backup process requires taking lock on each replica which means the replica won’t receive any new updates until the replica is unlocked.
 MongoDB can only tolerate oplog size worth of changes between the replicas.
 If the locked replica lags more than oplog worth changes, mongodump performs complete resync of the replica when it is unlocked.
 So unless you have an efficient backup process, every time backup is performed, MongoDB may end up resynchronizing entire replica.

 - Mongodump only supports full restore.
 That means the current production cluster should be clobbered before the data can be restored from your backup media.
 The size of cluster being restored should match the size of the cluster when backup was performed.